taustation-fan/players-guide/taustation.md

   on the Nouveau Limoges station

 Regeneration is slower if you are confined to the Sick Bay or the Brig.

+Consuming a VIP package or a ration and levelling up immediately regenerates your stats and focus full.
+(With rations, the regeneration is only complete if the ration is of the same tier as yourself).

 ### Stats Improvement